valehdba/CV/ats_friendly_cv.md

 Kibrit LLC - Software Development Company, Baku, Azerbaijan
 November 2023 – Present
 - Planning and migration of the Database from Oracle to PostgreSQL.
-- Upgraded PostgreSQL database from old version to new major version.
+- Upgrade PostgreSQL database from an old version to the new major version.
-- Installed and configured new PostgreSQL database Servers.
+- Installation and configuration of new PostgreSQL database Servers, extensions, and monitoring tools..
 - Designed and implemented backup and disaster recovery plans for clients.
 - Prepared scripts for migration and configured the DB for optimal migration speed with minimum downtime.
 After migration, reconfigured the DB for optimal OLTP performance.
-- Configured Replication, Physical, and logical Backups to the remote backup server.
+- Configuration Replication, Physical, and logical Backups to the remote backup server.
-- Converted the required big tables to partitioned tables.
+- Migrating the required big tables to partitioned tables.
-- Installed and configured useful PostgreSQL extensions and monitoring tools.

 **Database Administrator & Supervisor (Contract)**
 UN Climate Change & Kronos, Baku, Azerbaijan